slavrd/terraform-aws-basic-network/README.md

 # Terraform module - AWS basic network

 A terraform module that deploys a VPC and two types of subnets.

-## Input
+## Usage

-Input variables are defined in `variables.tf`.

 It is the user's responsibility to calculate the CIDRs for the VPC and subnets so that they are sensible.

-The input variables that define the subnets to be created `public_subnet_cidrs` and `private_subnet_cidrs` are actually maps and not lists of CIDRs as one might expect.
-The keys of the map define the CIDRs of the subnets while the values define the availability zone in which the subnet will be created.
-These values are of type `number` and they are used as an index to select an availability zone form the list of zones for the current AWS region.

 The subnet types are designated **public** and **private**.